The Wire - The Complete Fifth Season

 This dvd set was priced well below retail stores.
 Target was selling it for $20 more.
 Can't beat the price (and free shipping, too).
 I will definitely buy through this site again.

-Really great, but not as good as the first 4 seasons4
+Really great, but not as good as the first 4 seasons

 By any standard other than being the last season of the Wire, this would be a five-star season.
 It's incredible, and definitely must-see television for anyone willing to invest the time to understand it.
 However, I would say that it is clearly the worst of the five seasons, for two reasons.
 One has to do with the actual story, which in this season takes a slight turn towards the fantastical and unrealistic, with Jimmy McNulty's mildly absurd gambit for additional funding.
 More importantly though, this is the first season in which the show seems to have an axe to grind, in this case against the Baltimore Sun.
 The first four seasons are gorgeously balanced in their presentation of everything.
 This one is merely well-balanced, if that makes sense.
 Nevertheless, I absolutely recommend it.